ThePhar/RogueLegacyRandomizer/README.md

 For feature requests or bug reports on Rogue Legacy Randomizer, reach out to me on discord.
 My handle is `Phar#4444`.
-Alternatively, you can also pop in the [Archipelago Discord](https://discord.gg/8Z65BR2) and in `#role-request` accept the Rogue Legacy role and communicate more on this project in the `#rogue-general` and `#rogue-suggestions` channels.
+Alternatively, you can also pop in the [Archipelago Discord](https://discord.gg/8Z65BR2) and in `#role-request` accept the Rogue Legacy role and communicate more on this project in the `#rogue-legacy` channel.

 ## License & Copyright